nervosnetwork/rfcs/rfcs/0038-cheque/0038-cheque.md

 ## Notes

-Reproducible build is supported to verify the deploy script.
-To build the deployed cheque lock script above, one can use the following steps:
+Anyone can use the reproducible build to verify that the deployed script is consistent with the source code.
+To build the deployed cheque lock script, one can use the following steps:

 ```bash
 $ git clone https://github.com/nervosnetwork/ckb-cheque-script